-- a.
-The subject or purpose of the trial must be the evaluation of an item or service that falls within a NC Medicaid or Health Choice benefit category and is not statutorily excluded from coverage; - b.
-The trial must not be designed exclusively to test toxicity or disease pathophysiology.
-It must have therapeutic intent; - c.
-Trials of therapeutic interventions must enroll patients with diagnosed disease rather than healthy volunteers.
-Trials of diagnostic interventions may enroll healthy patients in order to have a proper control group; - d.
-The principal purpose of the trial is to test whether the intervention potentially improves the participants' health outcomes; - e.
-The trial is well-supported by available scientific and medical information or it is intended to clarify or establish the health outcomes of interventions already in common clinical use; - f.
-The trial does not unjustifiably duplicate existing studies; - g.
-The trial design is appropriate to answer the research question being asked in the trial;

-- h.
-The trial is sponsored by a credible organization or individual capable of executing the proposed trial successfully; - i.
-The trial is in compliance with Federal regulations relating to the protection of human subjects; and - j.
-All aspects of the trial are conducted according to the appropriate standards of scientific integrity.
+- Trials of therapeutic interventions must enroll patients with diagnosed disease rather than healthy volunteers.
+Trials of diagnostic interventions may - enroll healthy patients in order to have a proper control group; I. The principal purpose of the trial is to test whether the intervention - potentially improves the participants' health outcomes; - The trial is well-supported by available scientific and medical information or it is intended to clarify or establish the health outcomes of interventions already in common clinical use; - f.
+The trial does not unjustifiably duplicate existing studies; - 5.
+The trial design is appropriate to answer the research question being asked in the trial; - The trial is sponsored by a credible organization or individual capable of executing the proposed trial successfully; - The trial is in compliance with Federal regulations relating to the protection of human subjects; and - All aspects of the trial are conducted according to the appropriate standards of scientific integrity.